1ma/autonode/README.md

 AutoNode is designed to automate the initial installation of Bitcoin+Lightning nodes while still retaining the transparency that most other ready-made solutions lack.
 As such, it's not very suitable for first time node builders.

-If you've never built a Do It Yourself (DIY) node I encourage you to instead check out [RaspiBolt](https://raspibolt.org/) or its Intel/AMD fork, [MiniBolt](https://raspibolt.org/).
+If you've never built a Do-It-Yourself (DIY) node I encourage you to instead check out [RaspiBolt](https://raspibolt.org/) or its Intel/AMD fork, [MiniBolt](https://raspibolt.org/).
 If you prefer the video format check out 402PaymentRequired's excellent [Bitcoin & Lightning Server](https://www.youtube.com/watch?v=_Hrnls92TxQ) walkthrough that does the job in less than an hour.

 Once you've built at least one node you'll recognize most of the elements of the AutoNode template even if you've never used cloud-init, and you'll be able to tailor it to your own taste.